Naples International Airport: Car

 Capodichino is easily accessible from all the city thanks to the exit of the so-called "Tangenziale", an urban highway (A56) connecting the city of Naples to metropolitan area and highways to Rome and Caserta (A1), Salerno (A3) and Bari, Benevento and Avellino (A16).
 Fixed taxi rates are in use for the main destinations within the city limits of Naples from Airport to: Naples Centre, Molo Beverello (Port), Mergellina (Hydrofoils to Capri and Ischia Islands).

 Bus

-Bus line 3S and Alibus, operated by ANM, connect the airport to Piazza Garibaldi and Piazza Municipio.
+Bus line Alibus, operated by ANM, connect the airport to Piazza Garibaldi and Piazza Municipio.
 Distance airport/centre city is about 7 km.
 The airport is also connected to Avellino, Benevento, Caserta, Sorrento, Salerno and Serre.

 Metro

-As of 2021, an extension to the existing Line 1 of Naples Metro is under construction to connect the airport with the current terminus at Naples' central station.
-After delays, it is expected to be finished by 2024.
+As of 2025, the Capodichino Aeroporto station on Naples Metro's Line 1 is under construction to connect the airport with the current terminus at Naples' central station.
+It is expected to be finished by 2027.